-Talk with kids about how water and milk are healthy beverage choices.
-Remind them that healthy beverages are fuel for the body and brain.
+Talk with kids about how water and milk are nutritious beverage choices.
+Remind them that nutritious beverages fuel their bodies and brains.

 Ask children, “What does it feel like to be thirsty?”
 Work together to describe thirst (scratchy, dry throat; hot; hard to swallow, etc.).
-Then talk about what it feels like to have a cold glass of ice water as a thirst-quenching beverage!
+Then talk about what it feels like to quench that thirst with water!